karthiga0708/Queries/Queries/Doubts.md

   - The Same-Origin Policy (SOP) is a security measure implemented in web browsers to prevent malicious scripts on one page from accessing data on another page unless they share the same origin.
   - This policy helps protect the confidentiality and integrity of information by restricting how documents or scripts loaded from one origin can interact with resources from another origin.

+### Key Areas Affected by SOP

+    - DOM Access: A script can only read properties of windows and documents that have the same origin
+    - Cookies: Cookies are accessible only to the origin that set them.
+    - XMLHttpRequest: An XMLHttpRequest can only make network requests to the same origin unless CORS (Cross-Origin Resource Sharing) is used.
+    - Web Storage: Local storage and session storage are origin-specific.

 ## CMS doc(why and how it used) and architecture

 ## SSTI